cycp/sp18-lab2/README.md

 Finally, run `rails db:migrate` to create your tables.

 **Step 2**

 Oh wait!
 I forgot that pokemon should also have a `health` column :( Luckily, we have migrations that can help us.

 Generate a migration that adds a integer column to the `pokemons` table that represents the health points of a pokemon.

-*Hint:* Is there a single command you can run in your terminal to generate this for you?
+*Challenge:* Is there a single command you can run in your terminal to generate this for you?

 ## Associations